Ministry of Defence (Italy): Military Justice

-The Consiglio della magistratura militare ("Council of Military Judiciary", CMM) is an autonomous body with competences specular to the ordinary ones belonging to the CSM.
+The Consiglio della magistratura militare ("Council of Military Judiciary", CMM) is an autonomous body with competences specular to the ordinary ones of the CSM.
 It was established with law n.
-561 of 30 December 1988 and it provides to assumptions, assignations, transfers, promotions, disciplinary proceeding and to every aspect involving the juridical status of military magistrates.
-CMM is responsible also of the provision of extrajudicial charges and it is competent on every other subject according by law.
+561 of 30 December 1988 and it covers assumptions, assignations, transfers, promotions, disciplinary proceedings and every aspect involving the juridical status of military magistrates.
+The CMM is also responsible for the provision of extrajudicial charges and it is competent on every other subject according to law.